This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 How you smoke the chops in terms of temperature and time will depend on your smoker and the thickness of the chops.
 Smokers vary in their ability to maintain consistent temperatures which produce different time results.
 Obviously thicker chops will take longer, so keep that in mind.

-I cooked my chops in my Traeger Pellet Smoker which is efficient, easy to use, and it does a good job of maintaining a steady temperature.
-I smoke the chops between 225-250 degrees.
-Chops are done when they reach an internal temperature of 145 degrees which should take you about 45-60 minutes.
+I cooked my chops in a pellet smoker which is efficient, easy to use, and it does a good job of maintaining a steady temperature.
+I smoke the chops on plain grill grates between 225-250 degrees.
+Chops are done when they reach an internal temperature of 145 degrees which should take you about 45-60 minutes plus plan for another 5 minutes to let the pork chops rest.

 - Cook time is relatively short so you have flexibility in the type of wood you use.